keptn/community/mentorship/gsod/2022/project-ideas.md

 ### More ideas

-For ideas that didn't make it to this list, see [this document](https://docs.google.com/document/d/154zrnkUdUhyWyDB-Gs123JvbiYPb-zQDLaV2Oe0PC8A/edit#heading=h.ckoz6t2d3tab).
+For a list of potential projects that are not included in this list, see [this document](https://docs.google.com/document/d/154zrnkUdUhyWyDB-Gs123JvbiYPb-zQDLaV2Oe0PC8A/edit#heading=h.ckoz6t2d3tab).